Skip to content

 What kind of stop it is

-Best described as an on-route continuity town, scenic support stop, or lighter Jacob’s Ladder extension.
+Best described as an on-route connector town, scenic support stop, or lighter Jacob’s Ladder extension.

 Time-to-spend guidance

-Most travelers should treat Huntington as a shorter stop unless they are deliberately stretching the Massachusetts continuation farther east.
+Most travelers should treat Huntington as a shorter stop unless they are deliberately stretching the Massachusetts stretch farther east.

 What it pairs with